David L. Leal

 • 2004-2006: Co-Chair, APSA Committee on the Status of Latinos y Latinas in the Profession

 • 2002-2004: National Academy of Education/Spencer Postdoctoral Fellow

 Under Contract.
 David L. Leal, Jennifer Merolla, and Adrian D. Pantoja.
 Latino Politics – American Politics.
 New York: Oxford University Press.

 In Progress.
 David L. Leal, Taeku Lee, and Mark Sawyer (Eds.).
 Oxford Handbook of Racial and Ethnic Politics in the United States.
 Oxford: Oxford University Press.
-Individual chapters to first appear electronically via Oxford Handbooks Online.
+Individual chapters first appear electronically via Oxford Handbooks Online.